 Rosenthal tends to support large international organizations that conduct broad-based global rights work.

-Rubin gives small grants, but this accessible funder backs progressive groups working on peace and human rights issues.
+Rubin offers small grants, but this accessible funder backs progressive groups working on peace and human rights issues.

 This human rights funder supports a broad range of rights work related to women and LGBT, as well as efforts in translational justice, protecting human rights defenders, and combating intolerance and xenophobia.